-Byron Thrailkill, born in Bell Crossing, Montana in 1895, discusses growing up in the Bitterroot Valley.
-He describes working on the railroads and in the Rocky Mountain Laboratories [RML], Missoula-based laboratory that focused on vaccine development.
+Byron Thrailkill, born in Bell Crossing, Montana, in 1895, discusses growing up in the Bitterroot Valley.
+He describes working on the railroads and in the Rocky Mountain Laboratories [RML], a Hamilton-based laboratory that focused on vaccine development.
 Thrailkill discusses his work during the 1920s researching tick-borne diseases, including tularemia, Rocky Mountain spotted fever, and choriomeningitis, under the direction of Dr. Parker and Dr. Spencer.
 He details his daily duties in the laboratory, including collecting ticks in Missoula and the surrounding areas for research.
 Thrailkill also recalls anecdotes about his friends, such as Earl Malone, and provides a snapshot of life in 1920s Missoula.

 Bitterroot Valley, Montana; Rocky Mountain Laboratories [RML]; Missoula, Montana; Vaccination development; Rocky Mountain spotted fever; Tick-borne diseases

 Bitterroot Historical Society Oral History Project, OH 120, Archives and Special Collections, Mansfield Library, University of Montana-Missoula

 Copyright to this collection is held by the interview participants and by the Maureen and Mike Mansfield Library, University of Montana-Missoula.
 Permission may be required for use.
 For further information please contact Archives and Special Collections: (406) 243-2053 / email@example.com

 1 sound cassette (01:00:00 min.) analog + 1 transcript (12 p.: 28 cm.)

 Thrailkill, Byron, "Byron Thrailkill Interview, August 3, 1983" (1983).
 Bitterroot Historical Society Oral History Project.
 1.